mui/toolpad/docs/data/toolpad/core/components/crud/crud.md

 }
 ```

-This function will run automatically against the current values when the user tries to submit a form inside the `Crud` component, or changes any of its fields.
+This function runs automatically against the current values when the user tries to submit a form inside the `Crud` component, or changes any of its fields.

 #### Integration with external schema libraries